Introduction

 - custom metadata

-WebflowRSS connects to the Webflow API and generates RSS feeds using the real content stored in your CMS collections.
+WebflowRSS connects to the Webflow API and generates RSS feeds using the full content stored in your CMS collections.

 - the complete article body